PhysicDev/Fractal/readme.md

 ## basic utilisation

+the detail of the library is availible here on the [javadocs](https://physicdev.github.io/Fractal/)

 in order to use it you need to create a static method to compute the maximum fractal depth in which a point is in the fractal.
 Usualy the easiest way to do that is by making a recursive function.

 the fractal also need a dimension, this is use to ensure that the program will work as intented and prevent error.